 For good quality sleep, the most important trait of a good campsite is simply that it’s flat.
-A slippery tent floor, slippery sleeping pad, and slippery sleeping bag do not combine well with a sloped campsite.
-Get this wrong and you’ll be collecting yourself from the bottom of your tent and relocating to the top all night long.
+A slippery tent floor, slippery pad, and slippery sleeping bag do not combine well with a sloped campsite.
+Get this wrong and you’ll be collecting yourself from the bottom of your tent and relocating to the top, all night long.

-Tip: to make sloped campsites a bit less disastrous, paint a few lines of silicone seam sealer across the floor of your tent before heading out.
+Tip: To make sloped campsites a bit less disastrous, paint a few lines of silicone seam sealer across the floor of your tent before heading out.
 This will prevent your sleeping pad from sliding.

-Zip Up To Keep Mosquitoes Out
+Zip Up To Keep Bugs Out

-Find A Comfortable Sleeping Pad
+Use A Comfortable Sleeping Pad

 Important tip for inflatable sleeping pads, especially for side sleepers: adjust the amount of air inside for custom softness.
 Though it’s tempting to blow them up fully to make them as thick as possible, sometimes it’s comfier to leave a bit of space for hips and shoulders to sink down into a partially inflated pad.